AeSix/bang-text/README.md

 # bang-text
 Various bash scripts, related to system admin tasks.
+nukkit-update: A bash script to download the latest version of Nukkit-GT, rotate versions to give an "instant-backup" of the previous "currnt" server jar.
+*This is currently dumb and will allow you to have the same file duplicated for current and previous, if run more than once between actual Nukkit-GT releases.
+This should be worked on one day.*

 Except where specified, all projects within AeSix/bang-text are covered by the MIT License.
 In plain:
 * You agree to give me credit (copyright);